JehoOgbo/refresher/alx-low_level_programming/README.md

 ## 0x0E-structures_typedef

 This directory explores the use of structures (structs) to create more powerful data types and using typedef to eliminate the need to constantly type struct whenever the datatype is being used

+## 0x0F-function_pointers

+This directory explores the concept of pointers to a function in C and how to use them.